 Authentic Mountain Views

 The word “Mt.
-Manaslu” is itself unique and special because this word refers to the eighth highest mountain in the world.
+Manaslu” is unique and special because this word refers to the eighth-highest mountain in the world.
 It is located 8163 m above sea level.
 The epic scenery of Mt.
 Manaslu is the foremost attraction of the Manaslu circuit trek.
 During the trekking, it offers lots of other mountain vistas above 6500 meters like Ganesh Himal, Himlung, Kang Guru, Cheo Himal, and others.
 The changing views of the snow-capped mountain from place to place look incredible.
 It also shows the Annapurna II because this trek ended at Dharapani (the Annapurna circuit trek starting point).
 Larke La is the highest pass of the entire trekking trail.
 It is situated at 5160m above sea level.
 From the top of Larke La Pass, the views seem absolutely mesmerizing.
 This ideal trek takes you through the beautiful lake and icy masses of the Manaslu region.

 Diverse Cultural features

 Manaslu region is topped with a typical blend of Nepalese and Tibetan cultural belongings.
 Gurung is the largest ethnic caste, mainly populated in the central hills in the lowland of the Manaslu region.
 Their hospitality is praise-worthy.
 On the other hand, Nubri and Tsum are the main inhabitants in the higher elevation of this region.
 The Chhikur River separates these two different racial territories.
 Both of them are popular in their caste and culture.
 Tsums are still pure and untouched by city activities.
-They are highly influenced by the Tibetan culture.
+They are highly influenced by Tibetan culture.
 They follow the Buddhist culture.
 Bon religion followers can also be found there.
-So, most tourists go to the Manaslu region especially for observing Tsum residents, their art, and culture.
+So, most tourists go to the Manaslu region especially for observing Tsum residents, their art, and their culture.
 These ethnic people look very beautiful in their own traditional dresses.
 During walking, you can see the monasteries in every village.
 The chortens, Mani walls, and prayer wheels can also be found on the way.
 Ribung and Pungyen Gompas are the popular gompas of the Manaslu region that you can explore in Lho and Samagaun respectively.
 They are unique and beautiful themselves.

 Unspoiled Nature and the trails